coolsms/coolsms-nodejs/README.md

 ## Opening Issues

-If you encounter a bug with the SOLAPI SDK for Javascript we would like to hear about it.
+If you encounter a bug with the CoolSMS SDK for Javascript we would like to hear about it.
 Search the [existing issues](https://github.com/coolsms/coolsms-nodejs/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
 It’s helpful if you include the version of the SDK, Node.js or browser environment and OS you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.